marty-oehme/topen/README.md

 Does both by simply being invoked with `topen <task-id>`.

-Automatically appends a small 'Note' annotation to your task so you know you have notes.
+Automatically appends a small 'Note' annotation to your task so you know you already have notes for it.

-Should just work as-is without additional configuration in most taskwarrior setups.
+Should just work as-is without additional configuration in most modern taskwarrior setups.[^moderntw]

+[^moderntw]: The script assumes your taskwarrior setup follows the XDG base directory suggestions.
+That means, taskrc in `$XDG_CONFIG_HOME/task/taskrc`, usually `~/.config/task/taskrc`.
+Furthermore, at the moment it assumes the taskwarrior _data_ residing in the `$XDG_DATA_HOME/task` directory.
+This will diverge from many taskwarrior setups still and can be set through the cli option `--task-data`.
+The idea is for future `topen` versions to recognize the task data directory from the taskrc file itself but this has not been implemented.

-But can be configured through environment variables or cli options, see below.
+Can be configured through environment variables or cli options, see below.

-Can be used as-is or directly from taskwarrior by being aliased:
+Can be used as-is with the `topen` command or directly from taskwarrior by being aliased in your `taskrc`:

 ```conf
 alias.note=exec topen